BredyByte/webserv/README.md

 # 🕸 WebServ 🤖

-> This repository contains a "webserv" project that is part of the École 42 curriculum.
+> This repository contains the "webserv" project that is part of the École 42 curriculum.

 Webserv project involves creating a web server that handles HTTP requests.
 In order to understand the project, it's important to have a good understanding of the HTTP protocol and the main concepts of a web server.